 What we’re doing to improve our signalling

 We have an ongoing programme of work to reduce signal failures.
-It includes replacing old track, improving drainage, cleaning block joints regularly and improving the insulation between track sections with a new type of rail joint. 👍
+It includes replacing old track, improving drainage, cleaning block joints regularly and also improving the insulation between track sections with a new type of rail joint. 👍

 We’re also upgrading signalling systems across the network.
 When London Underground opened in 1863, the signalling was manually controlled at each station by signal boxes.
 These signal boxes directly controlled the signals and points in the area.
 New signalling systems are computerised and centralised into control centres 🏢 covering much bigger sections of the network.